evidentlyai/evidently/README.md

 ## 2. Test Suites

-**Test Suites** verify set conditions on metric values and return a pass or fail result.
+**Test Suites** check for defined conditions on metric values and return a pass or fail result.
 * Best for regression testing, CI/CD checks, or data validation pipelines.
 * Zero setup option: auto-generate test conditions from the reference dataset.
 * Simple syntax to set custom test conditions as `gt` (greater than), `lt` (less than), etc.